yomimono/rumprun/doc/config.md

 * _name_: The name of the block device to be configured in `/dev`.
 * _type_: One of `etfs` or `vnd`.
 * _path_: Type-specific, see below.

+We don't have any conception of mount points or a larger unifying filesystem abstraction in MirageOS unikernels, so all of the semantics around this in the config would be ignored, as would any "mount" block.

 ### etfs: Block device backed by rump_etfs host device